backrunner/start-claude/docs/en/installation.md

 1. Detect that Claude Code is missing
 2. Ask: "Claude Code CLI is not installed.
 Would you like to install it automatically?"
-3. Install via `npm install -g @anthropic-ai/claude-code`
+3. Install via `pnpm add -g @anthropic-ai/claude-code`
 4. Automatically start Claude with your configuration

 **No more manual installation steps!**